asmeurer/blog/posts/moving-away-from-python-2.markdown

 Second, some "carrots" are impossible unless they are implemented in libraries.
-While some features can be implemented in 2/3 compatible code and only work in Python 3 (such as `@` matrix multiplication), others, such as keyword only arguments, can only be implemented in code that supports Python 3.
-Supporting them in Python 2 would be a net deficit of technical debt (one can imagine, for instance, trying to support keyword only arguments manually using `**kwargs`, or by using some monstrous meta-programming).
+While some features can be implemented in 2/3 compatible code and only work in Python 3 (such as `@` matrix multiplication), others, such as keyword-only arguments, can only be implemented in code that supports Python 3.
+Supporting them in Python 2 would be a net deficit of technical debt (one can imagine, for instance, trying to support keyword-only arguments manually using `**kwargs`, or by using some monstrous meta-programming).

 Third, as I said, I'm selfish.
 Python 3 *does* have carrots, and I want them.
-As long as I have to support Python 2 in my code, I can't use keyword only arguments, or extended argument unpacking, or async/await, or any of the dozens of features that can't be used in cross compatible code.
+As long as I have to support Python 2 in my code, I can't use keyword-only arguments, or extended argument unpacking, or async/await, or any of the dozens of features that can't be used in cross compatible code.